solworktech/trackz/README.md

 The [schema file](./trackz_schema.sql) includes annotations per field, take a look to better understand it.

-Records in `trackz` have a `focus_start_time` column and a `focus_end_time`.
+`trackz` records have a `focus_start_time` column and a `focus_end_time`.
 These values are stored as UNIX epoch timestamps.

-Note that `focus_start_time` is specific to a record/event; it's when the window received focus, not necessarily when the process was launched.
-Each process will likely result in multiple records, as you toggle between windows (and tabs).
+**Note that `focus_start_time` is specific to a record/event; it's when the window received focus, not necessarily when the process was launched.
+Each process will likely result in multiple records, as you toggle between windows (and tabs).**

 #### Useful queries
-For all events, output the event ID (auto incremented), process name, window name and the time it spent in focus (formatted as %H:%M:%S, i.e. 00:01:42):
+Output the event ID (auto incremented), process name, window name and the time it spent in focus (formatted as %H:%M:%S, i.e. 00:01:42):

 ```sql